Warm and comforting, but not too heavy, this is the perfect autumn pud!

 ½ tsp grated nutmeg

-8 vegan brioche rolls
+8 vegan brioche rolls, chopped into large chunks

-1-2 Bramley apples peeled and thinly sliced
+1-2 Bramley apples, peeled and thinly sliced

-2 tbs demerara sugar/course brown sugar
+2 tbsp demerara sugar or coarse brown sugar

-2 tbs maple to glaze
+2 tbsp maple to glaze

 Are you feeling passionate about plant-based food?
 Sign up to the NOURISH newsletter today, and get exclusive access to inspiring recipes, product news, and plant-based tips, delivered straight to your inbox every month!